vpinball/vpinball/docs/Build Differences.md

 - Enhanced texture compression (gives more performance with lower quality impact).

 ## Standalone player
 The standalone player is a preliminary build meant to allow playing VPX tables on a large set of platforms, but without the windows UI.
+It is targeted at device supporting OpenGL ES 3.0 with GLSL 3.0.

 <sub><sup>[Informations applicable to version 10.8 Beta]</sup></sub>